Satyam-agarwal/sam/README.md

 # Adaptive image inhancement
-To enhance the images to scanned format
+To enhance the images to scanned format present in directory.